renatolm/wang-mendel/README.md

 # Wang-Mendel

-This is an implementation fo the Wang-Mendel algorithm to learn a fuzzy rule base from data.
+This is an implementation of the Wang-Mendel algorithm to learn a fuzzy rule base from data.